kleinbottle/swanlotus/content/pages/sas.md

 #.  **You**: Your motivation, habits, etc., are vital ingredients for your success.
 So, we begin at the beginning with _you_.

-#.  **Mind**: Listening, seeing, thinking, memory, concentration, relaxation, moods, and related subjects are considered here.
+#.  **Mind**: You use your mind to learn.
+Listening, seeing, thinking, memory, concentration, relaxation, moods, and related subjects are considered here.

 #.  **Resources**: Learning never happens in isolation.
-How you can benefit from people, libraries, technology, the Web, and such are covered in this part.
+How you can learn and benefit from people, libraries, technology, the Web, and such are covered in this part.

 #.  **Study Techniques**: Time management, how to benefit from classes and lectures, group study, individual learning, methods of revision, and many other topics are discussed here.